telerik/maui-docs/knowledge-base/customize-chat-item-styles-dotnet-maui.md

 ## Solution

-To customize the style of the chat items in the [Chat]({%slug chat-overview%}) control for .NET MAUI, follow these approaches:
+To customize the style of the chat items in the [Chat]({%slug chat-overview%}) control for .NET MAUI, choose one of the approaches described in this KB article.

 ### Approach 1: Using Item Template Selector